 Another professional association for psychologists is the Australian Association of Psychologists Inc (AAPi, 2021a).
 The AAPi is a relatively new association, formed in 2010, while the APS was first established in 1944.
 Both the APS and the AAPi provide information, resources, and advice (e.g., on ethical issues) for their members, and they both advertise jobs for psychologists.
-The APS advertises psychologist jobs on a separate website called Psychology Jobs 's section on its website (AAPi, 2021b).
+The APS advertises psychologist jobs on a separate website called PsychXchange (APS, 2021e) and the AAPi has a 'Psychology Jobs' section on its website (AAPi, 2021b).
 Membership of the APS and/or the AAPi is voluntary and involves an annual membership fee.
 It's an individual choice as to whether counselling psychologists join either of these professional associations.